 “Yeah, they’re pummeling us for two days, but they’re giving us the opportunity to practice defending those systems against attacks that would happen in the real world,” Kenny said.
 “You’re getting hands-on keyboard experience, but more importantly, you get debriefed by your red team afterwards.
 You get their perspective and learn how you can do it better, then make those improvements.
 So it’s incredible, and it’s a great learning experience.”

-The 2020 NCCDC championship will be held virtually because of the COVID-19 pandemic; in past years, the 10 teams were separated in private rooms, meaning they didn't know how the other competitors were faring against their Red Team.
+The 2021 NCCDC championship, like the 2020 championship, will be held virtually because of the COVID-19 pandemic; in past years, the 10 teams were separated in private rooms, meaning they didn't know how the other competitors were faring against their Red Team.